Home > Good Food > Breakfast > Beef Bacon

 Key Ingredients

-Beef navel/ beef belly: When purchasing your beef belly, look for a belly with a deep red color, obvious fat marbling, and an even thickness throughout.
+Beef navel/ beef belly: When purchasing your uncured beef belly, look the best cut, deep red color, obvious fat marbling, and an even thickness throughout.
 We LOVE AAA Alberta Beef.
 You just can’t beat the flavor and quality!

 Curing salt: You can’t cure meat without curing salt!
 Look for a curing salt called #1 curing salt or Prague powder.
 It’s pink in color.